 Anthony Biggar – [email protected]

-Anthony Biggar is the Manager of Member Services, Programs & Development with Athletics Ontario, and has been a staff member since 2006.
+Anthony Biggar is the Director of Member Services, Programs & Development with Athletics Ontario, and has been a staff member since 2006.
 Anthony has a Bachelor of Arts Degree from the University of Toronto, and a post-graduate diploma in Recreation Leadership from Humber College.
 He is currently enrolled in Strategic Marketing at Ryerson University.
 Anthony has served on many AO Committees including the Hall of Fame, Awards, Programs & Services Committees in addition to many working groups.
 At AO Competitions, Anthony assists in the coordination of volunteers and helps ensure smooth day-of-event registration processes.
 Additionally, he has held coaching duties at Seneca College for their Varsity Cross Country program.
 Recently, Anthony helped create and implement new membership policies and procedures that promote a safe sport environment.